 Flying T Ranch, Spanish Peaks Mountain Club, Big Sky, Montana

 A ‘less is more’ approach was taken on the design and detail of Flying T Ranch.
-The stone work is done in a Parkitecture style, adding to the rustic look with rough edges and changes in depth.
+The stone work, done in a Parkitecture style, adds to the rustic look with rough edges and changes in depth.
 Lighter ‘chalky’ toned palettes of woods and stone combined with hot rolled steel in black and pewter finishes create a subtle contrast to the interior and exterior color schemes.
 Perforated steel railings, steel beams and delicate steel trusses are used to enhance the color from the chalky color palette of the paints, stone and wood to create a unique blend of color and material.

 (photography by Whitney Kamman)